Best Bass Fishing Lures in 2019

 Successful bass fishermen select lures based on the current fishing conditions and they’re always prepared to switch when conditions change.
 But which lures do they tie on, and why?
 We’ve rounded up the top 5 bass lures that, as a group, address almost every bass fishing scenario you may encounter.

-If you’re ready to drill down into one of the specific lure categories, select it from the menu above.
+If you’re ready to drill down into one of the specific lure categories then keep reading our detailed guide.
 For each category, we’ve provided a guide that covers lure features, size and color selection, effective techniques, and more.

 Now let’s get into the 5 best bass fishing lures!